-MassDOT's Office of Transportation Planning estimated the results for all of the MPOs in the Eastern Massachusetts Ozone Nonattainment Area using a statewide travel demand model (the Boston Region MPO's model results were included as the latest planning assumptions for the conformity analysis).
+MassDOT's Office of Transportation Planning estimated the results for all of the MPOs in the Eastern Massachusetts Ozone Nonattainment Area using a statewide travel demand model (the Boston Region MPO's regional travel demand model set results were included as the latest planning assumptions for the conformity analysis).
 The air quality analysis has been finalized for all of the MPOs, and MassDOT has made the final conformity determination for this ozone nonattainment area.